pledgcorporate/ecard-doc/docs/plugin/integration.md

 This mode is particularly simple to deploy as there is strictly no configuration to be completed on the merchant backend or merchant PSP.

-For the specific case of a payment page using the Stripe form:
-* Different public Stripe keys must be used in the staging and the production
-* To determine if the Stripe form uses a token or a source:
-  * Open the Stripe form in a browser (see an example [there](https://staging.merchant.ecard.pledg.co/front-stripe-token-demo.html))
-  * Open the debugger in the browser
-  * Position the mouse in the debugger on the Stripe form
-  * Enter a card and validate
-  * Some hidden inputs should be added at the bottom of the form, indicating if a token or a source is used, with which labels

 ### Result

 The structure of the result passed to onSuccess is: